 8. Give bedding a transformative wash

 Washing kids' bedding, such as duvets and pillows, at least once every three months (more if they suffer from allergies) is a must, but getting a duvet and pillows into a machine can be a challenge?
 Our favourite cleaning hack for kids' rooms?
 This one: take them to a launderette and let their machine take the strain.
 Ensure all bedding is dried thoroughly before putting them back on the bed.

 Bedlinen itself needs to be washed at 60ºC to kill bacteria.
 Use our other best ways to do washing to get on top of your laundry hacks.

 Don't you hate the way they trail their hands over walls and furniture (the little loves)?
 You can remove these greasy paw prints by simply wiping both surfaces with a barely damp soft cloth that you've wetted with a solution of warm water and washing up liquid.
 Use a light-coloured washing up liquid as sometimes the deep green ones leave a little colour residue; and pick a light-coloured cloth for the same reason...

 10. Go all Marie Kondo on them

 If you know clutter like Marie Kondo knows clutter, you'll know that an over-stuffed, under-organised room is a haven for bacteria, dust mites and all sorts of other unidentifiable nastiness.
-So, find out how to declutter their rooms like Marie Kondo (if you've not heard of her, she's the force behind the craze for tidying up).
+Use our Marie Kondo tidying tips for advice on how to get started.

 You may not be able to get them to throw anything out (we've been there, we know that EVERY SINGLE BEENIE BOO HAS A NAME, so instead, make like Marie and go overboard on storage.
 We've got tons below: